webfpga/cli/README.md

 RESPONSE => 62
 ```

-## IceStorm Example
+## IceStorm Example.
-If you would like to produce your logic with Yosys, IceStorm, and friends
+If you would like to produce logic with Yosys, IceStorm, and friends
 &mdash; then please check out
 [webfpga_icestorm_examples](https://github.com/webfpga/webfpga_icestorm_examples).
-Once you have produced your bitstream, you can simply run `webfpga flash
+Once you have produced a bitstream, simply run `webfpga flash bitstream.bin`.
-bitstream.bin`.

 ## What is a compressed bitstream?